getsentry/arroyo/docs/source/architecture.rst

 blocking way, we generally use futures for this, and heavier CPU work on a separate process.

-A lot of this could be supported by Async IO, which is a likely refactoring.

 Arroyo provides an interface to implement to write a pipeline segment.
 The segment interface is called *ProcessingStrategy* and is in `this module <https://github.com/getsentry/arroyo/blob/main/arroyo/processing/strategies/abstract.py>`_.